getramki/Integrating-Gen-IA-and-IoT/Readme.md

-Sure, I can help with that!
-Here is the content from your document in Markdown format:
 # Integrating Generative AI and IoT Technologies

 This repo is a demonstration of integrating Generative AI and IoT Technologies where a Gen AI Agent can read the live data from IoT and reason with it as per its knowledge base and help the Industry Maintenance Engineers.